snath222/IP-Trajectory-Optimisation-SN/README.md

   Provides a comprehensive brute force approach of the problem space across fixed mission constraints.

 - **Nelder-Mead Simplex Algorithm (`scipy.optimize.fmin`)**
-  Utilises the Nelder-Mead Simplex Algorithm to refine initial solutions and converge towards local minima of delta-V.
+  Utilises the Nelder-Mead Simplex Algorithm to refine initial solutions and converge towards the minima of $\Delta V$.

 - **Genetic Algorithm**
-  Implements a metaheuristic optimisation method based on the principles of natural selection, employing both parallel and global search techniques – generating a global optimal solution, minimising delta-V.
+  Implements a metaheuristic optimisation method based on the principles of natural selection, employing both parallel and global search techniques – generating a global optimal solution, minimising $\Delta V$.

 ## Install Packages